Jalal Baba: Political career

 Jalal Baba, by now an eminent figure in the provincial political circles, raised his voice at the most crucial juncture.
 The reorganization of the Muslim League resulted in a big change in the political ranks of British Indians.
 The seeds of the Hazara branch of the Muslim League were sown by him.
 He further nourished it.
 After joining the Muslim League, he emerged as the league's leader in Hazara.
 He held the office as unopposed president for twenty-one years.
 The Hazara Muslim League acquired great strength and popularity under his leadership.
 He had also been the vice-president of the Provincial Muslim League and a member of the All-India Muslim League Council.

 When the British Government conferred titles on Jalal Baba, the Muslim League was in the initial stages of taking root in the N.W.F.P Province.
 In view of his personal influence in his native Abbottabad area, the Muslim League leaders assigned Jalal Baba the task of its organization there.
 He received support and co-operation from the middle and lower-middle-class people who then comprised the majority of the local population, as he himself had belonged to them.
 People gathered around him and turned his transport office into a political office.
 From all over Hazara, the Muslim League workers used to visit him in order to receive his directives on organizational matters.

+Jalal Baba was a long-standing supporter of the Kashmir Conflict and aided Pakistan Army and laskhar (militias) during Indo-Pakistani war of 1947–1948.
+In an interview in Dawn News he quoted: